-The follow-on PoT Assessment Report must be submitted within 180 days of the DZ-based Application, with the exception of LoA1, which must be satisfied by a PoT Assessment being performed on or before the occasion of the first annual assessment.

-Failure to submit the PoT Assessment Report within the agreed maximum period shall result in Kantara revoking the original Approval.
+Until such time as Approval is granted on the basis of a PoT Assessment, any ‘Ready To Operate’ Approval status based upon a RTO assessment will remain.

+Site visits

+At AL2 and above, when performing either an ‘initial’ or 3-year re-approval assessment, Period of Time assessment, the Assessor shall conduct an on-site visit sufficient to ensure that operations are being adequately executed.
+Although site visits are not mandatory when an ACR is being performed, Assessors should consider, in their review of risk associated with the assessment, the need for an on-site visit and act accordingly.

+No site visits are required at AL1.

 Permissible Exceptions

-Applicants may request of the ARB a waiver from any of the above-expressed maxima and/or minima where that is supported by evidence of an over-riding condition and which is agreed-to by the Applicant’s chosen Assessor.
+Applicants may request of the ARB a waiver from any of the above-expressed minima where that is supported by evidence of an over-riding condition and which is agreed-to by the Applicant’s chosen Assessor.
 Such conditions might include, inter alia:

-Requirements of the Assessor’s auditing schema which permit or require such variance;
+requirements of the Assessor’s auditing schema which permit or require such variance;

-Conditions of another approval/certification scheme, or possibly regulatory or contractual obligation, to which the Applicant is subject mean that the Applicant would suffer an unreasonable cost- or efficiency-burden by undergoing two audits within a short space of time;
+conditions of another approval/certification scheme, or possibly regulatory or contractual obligation, to which the Applicant is subject mean that the Applicant would suffer an unreasonable cost- or efficiency-burden by undergoing two audits within a short space of time.

-the Assessor believes that the Applicant requires greater time to gather sufficient evidence to sustain the PoT Assessment yet can justify an extended provisional Approval.

-The ARB will examine closely any requests for waivers to ensure that a provisional Approval is not taken advantage off as a means to avoid the timely performance of a PoT Assessment required to underpin an Assessor’s recommendation for full Approval.
+The ARB will examine closely any requests for waivers to ensure that a “Ready To Operate” provisional Approval is not taken advantage-of as a means to avoid the timely performance of a PoT Assessment.